Q&A: Things to know about Tokyo Olympics and spreading virus

-TOKYO (AP) — The Tokyo Olympics open in exactly five months on July 24.
+TOKYO (AP) — The Tokyo Olympics open in five months on July 24.
 The Paralympics open on Aug.
 25. But the fast-spreading coronavirus from China is making Tokyo organizers very anxious.

-Three deaths have been reported in Japan with more than 700 cases, more than 600 from a cruise ship that was docked in Yokohama.
+Three deaths have been reported in Japan with more than 700 cases – over 600 from a cruise ship that was docked in Yokohama.
 Globally, more than 77,000 people have been infected in 29 countries, and more than 2,300 have died — almost all in China.
 China is the host for the 2022 Winter Olympics in Beijing.

 Local organizers and the Switzerland-based International Olympics Committee have said repeatedly the games will not be canceled or postponed.

-Since the modern Olympics began in 1896, they have only be canceled during wartime.
-And in 1980 and ’84 they faced boycotts.
+Since the modern Olympics began in 1896, they have only been canceled during wartime.
+And in 1976, 1980 and ’84 they faced boycotts.

 Tokyo held the 1964 Olympics and was to hold the Olympics in 1940, which were eventually called off by World War II and Japan’s war with China.

-The longer the outbreak continues, the more it could sew uncertainly.
+The longer the outbreak continues, the more uncertainly it could create.
 Both the Olympics and Paralympics have been besieged with unprecedented ticket demand.

 Here’s some questions and answers about the virus and its threat to the Olympics.